MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-async-programming.md

 This article describes the asynchronous programming model in the Azure SDK for Java.

 The Azure SDK initially contained only non-blocking, asynchronous APIs for interacting with Azure services.
-These APIs enable application developers using the Azure SDK to use their system resources efficiently to build scalable applications.
-However, the [new Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java#client-new-releases) also contains synchronous clients to cater to a wider audience, and also make our client libraries [approachable](https://azure.github.io/azure-sdk/general_introduction.html#approachable) for users not familiar with asynchronous programming.
+These APIs let you use the Azure SDK to build scalable applications that use system resources efficiently.
+However, the [Azure SDK for Java](https://github.com/Azure/azure-sdk-for-java#client-new-releases) also contains synchronous clients to cater to a wider audience, and also make our client libraries [approachable](https://azure.github.io/azure-sdk/general_introduction.html#approachable) for users not familiar with asynchronous programming.
 Therefore, all Java client libraries in the Azure SDK for Java offer both asynchronous and synchronous clients.
 However, we recommend using the asynchronous clients for production systems to maximize the use of system resources.

 ## Reactive streams

-If you look at the [async client](https://azure.github.io/azure-sdk/java_design.html#java-async-client-shape) in the new Azure SDK for Java design guidelines, you'll notice that instead of using [`CompletableFuture`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) provided by Java 8, our async APIs use reactive types.
+If you look at the [async client](https://azure.github.io/azure-sdk/java_design.html#java-async-client-shape) in the Azure SDK for Java design guidelines, you'll notice that instead of using [`CompletableFuture`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) provided by Java 8, our async APIs use reactive types.
 Why did we choose reactive types over types that are natively available in JDK?

 Java 8 introduced features like Streams, Lambdas, and CompletableFuture. `CompletableFuture`s provide callback-based, non-blocking capabilities, and the `CompletionStage` interface allowed for easy composition of a series of asynchronous operations.
 [Lambdas](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html) make these push-based APIs more readable.
 Lastly, [Streams](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html) provide functional-style operations to handle a collection of data elements.
 However, there are some limitations.
 Streams are synchronous and can't be reused. `CompletableFuture` allows you to make a single request, provides support for a callback, and expects a _single_ response.
 Many cloud services require the ability to stream data - Event Hubs for instance.